cafltar/CafModelingAgroecosystemClasses_Python/README.txt

-Supporting scripts to generate and analyze Agroecosystem Class raster layers from Cropland Data Layers
+Supporting scripts to generate and analyze Agroecosystem Class raster layers that are generated from Cropland Data Layers

 ScriptAutomaticAec - Generates AECs from Cropland Data Layers